|Previous College:||Centenary College of Louisiana, '10|

 |Master's Degree:||Education in Curriculum and Instruction|

-Beth Krysiak is the first full-time assistant coach for the Carnegie Mellon University softball team which starts its varsity program in the 2018-19 academic year.
+Beth Krysiak was hired as the first full-time assistant coach for the Carnegie Mellon University softball team which compiled a 13-25 record in its inaugural season in 2019.
+The Tartans earned five University Athletic Association (UAA) victories, including one against a nationally-ranked opponent.

 Krysiak brings to Carnegie Mellon a wealth of softball knowledge after a five-year head coaching stint at the University of Dallas following three years as an assistant coach beginning with a graduate assistantship at Ottawa University in Kansas.